 Misspellings & typographical errors are just as they came to me in the original.
 Font and layout changed for clarity.

-Snowbum (who claims NO copyright for anything in this webpage)
+Snowbum claims no copyright for anything in this webpage.

 Ken Risenhoover, Jon Hunter, Roy Jacobson, and Glenn Stout